Red Light Therapy for Gut Health - Support Overall Wellness

 Why are More People Turning to Red Light Therapy for Gut Health?

 More people are turning to red light therapy for gut health because this therapy naturally supports gut function without causing other side effects.
-Red light therapy helps gut cells work properly by stimulating energy production and improving blood flow.
+It helps gut cells work properly by stimulating energy production and improving blood flow.
+This can also benefit skin conditions often linked to gut health, like acne or hives.

 What are the Side Effects of Red Light Therapy?

-Red light therapy is generally safe and does not cause any side effects.
+Red light therapy is generally safe.
 However, personal errors can sometimes lead to mild side effects, such as skin irritation and redness, especially when the therapy is overused or the device is placed too close to the skin.
+Direct exposure of the light to the eyes can also cause strain.

 FAQs: Addressing Common Questions